stefanyayala/Machine-Learning-Fundamentals/carseats-predictive-models/README.md

 - **Confusion Matrix**: The confusion matrix is used to measure the performance of each model, focusing on false positives and false negatives.
 - **Gain Charts**: Gain charts are plotted to visually compare the effectiveness of the models in classifying high vs. low sales.

-## File Structure

-- **README.md**: This README file providing an overview of the project.
-- **carseats_data.rdata**: The R data file containing the dataset for analysis.
-- **Analysis.Rmd**: The RMarkdown file containing the full analysis, model building, and evaluation code.
-- **output.html**: The HTML file generated from the RMarkdown analysis, containing detailed results and visualizations.

 ## Dependencies

 To run the analysis, the following R packages are required: